The Shore Course

-So playing The Shore course today was a real treat.
+Playing The Shore course for me was a real treat.

-The course started quietly with some elegant holes through the pine trees and housing estate toward the renowned Monterey coastline.
+The Shore course starts quietly with some elegant holes through the pine trees and housing estate toward the renowned Monterey coastline.

 By hole 5 the ocean is in view, and you can hear the seals, birds and rolling surf.

 And this is where the Stranz influence really kicks in with a cluster of holes sculpted by a real artist.